OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Contact Form Display
-- Given user navigates to Contact page
+Given user navigates to Contact page
-- When the page loads
+When the page loads
-- Then user sees contact form with required fields
-- And user sees company contact information (address, phone, email)
+Then user sees contact form with required fields (full name, email, phone, subject, message) And user sees company contact information (address, phone, email) And all fields have proper labels and placeholders

-#### AC2: Form Fields
-- Given user is filling contact form
-- When user enters information
-- Then user fills in required fields:
-  - Full name
-  - Email address
-  - Phone number
-  - Subject
-  - Message (text area)
-- And all fields have proper labels and placeholders

-#### AC3: Form Validation
-- Given user submits the contact form
-- When form is submitted
-- Then system validates all required fields are filled
-- And email format is validated
-- And phone format is validated
-- And message length is at least 10 characters
-- And error messages displayed for invalid fields
+And when user submits the form, system validates all required fields are filled And email format, phone format, and message length (at least 10 characters) are validated And error messages displayed for invalid fields

-#### AC4: Message Submission
-- Given user submits valid form
-- When form is successfully submitted
-- Then message is saved to database
-- And user sees success notification
+And when user submits valid form, message is saved to database And user sees success notification
-- And user receives confirmation email
+And user receives confirmation email
-- And admin receives notification email with message details
+And admin receives notification email with message details And form fields are cleared after successful submission

-#### AC5: Form Reset
-- Given user successfully submitted message
-- When success notification is displayed
-- Then form fields are cleared
-- And user can submit another message if needed

 ---